sreekarnv/sreekarnutulapati.vercel.app/src/data/projects/crux-forum.md

 ---
 id: crux-forum
 title: Crux Forum
 description: A web application created specifically to keep students at the BITS Pilani Hyderabad Campus informed of activities and announcements from various campus groups.
+This app is built with Next JS, Express JS, MongoDB and GraphQL
 links:
   {
     github: 'https://github.com/crux-bphc/crux-forum-website',